 However, for our last big meal on the island, we went to Azabache.
 It’s the opposite of those roadside and beachside digs.
 It’s in the middle of San Juan, modern and cosmopolitan.
 The bar has a great flair, and the modern presentation is an artform.
 The staff were friendly, multi-lingual and most attentive while serving a farm-to-table menu.
 The portions aren’t enormous, but they’re more than ample enough to satisfy your appetite.
 I never knew I needed tomato gel in my life until that night, and I’m wondering when I can have it again.

-For the final day, we again left the heart of San Juan and went to play Rio Mar Country Club, which is a part of the Wyndham Grand Rio Mar resort.
-There are two courses on property, both managed by Troon, with the Tom Fazio-designed Ocean Course and the Greg Norman-designed River Course.
+For the final day, we again left the heart of San Juan and went to play at the Wyndham Grand Rio Mar Golf and Beach Resort.
+There are two courses on property, both managed by Troon, with the Tom and George Fazio-designed Ocean Course and the Greg Norman-designed River Course.
 Both courses looked beautiful, as though Maria had never come through the property.
 But listening to the devastating damage Maria did and the Herculean effort put forth by the staff, a mix of natives and mainland transplants, to save and restore the courses was inspiring.
 From clearing ungodly amounts of debris to unclogging drains filled with runoff and natural damage to the $5 million investment secured to effectively rebuild the clubhouse, it was all impressive.

 In that final round, we played with resort General Manager Nils Stolzlechner.
 Little did we know going into it that Nils was once of the best ski jumpers in the world.
 He then did a hard pivot into the world of kitesurfing, where he became one of the sport’s most prominent competitors.
 And then he got into hotel management.
 What a freaking life story.
 And he’s telling us all of this as he is showing us his golf game, which he hopes to improve to become a single-digit handicapper.